Easy ways to support your immune health - tips from Chinese medicine

 Traditional Chinese medicine (TCM) has been around for thousands of years, and uses herbal medicines to promote good health, including the health of the immune system.
 Here’s an easy four-phase approach to follow that integrates traditional approaches from both Chinese and Western herbal medicine to support immune system health.

-1. Boost resistance
+1. Support your resistance

-2. Relieve symptoms
+2. Relieve cold and flu symptoms

-3. Address cough and restore lung function
+3. Address cough and support healthy lung function

 4. Support recovery

 Once the acute phase of a respiratory infection is over, resume taking resistance-supporting herbs such as astragalus and Siberian ginseng especially if you're prone to frequent mild respiratory infections.

 Other easy ways to support your immune system: